AnkitSharma-007/BookCart/README.md

 # Steps to run the app
 1. Clone the Repo
 2. Scaffold the database using the [DBScript](https://github.com/AnkitSharma-007/BookCart/blob/master/DBScript/BookDB.txt)
-3. Put your connection string in [appsettings.json](https://github.com/AnkitSharma-007/BookCart/blob/master/BookCart/appsettings.json) file.
+3. Put your own connection string in [appsettings.json](https://github.com/AnkitSharma-007/BookCart/blob/master/BookCart/appsettings.json) file.
 4. Build and launch the application from Visual Studio.

 # Live Demo